shailendra-chalasani/capstone_project/README.md

 ## Notebook Files

-- `Prediction and immediate effect analysis.ipynb`: Analyzes the immediate effect for the regulation and prediction
+- `Prediction and Feature Analysis.ipynb`: Analyzes the immediate effect for the regulation and prediction
 - `Comparative Analysis.ipynb`: Examines how the features and market structure have changed before and after the introduction of the law.
 - `GensimTopicModeling.ipynb`: Utilizes Gensim to model topics and compare topics generated before and after the law.
 - `notebook_nov02_stats.ipynb`: Conducts statistical analysis.